Towards Sample-Optimal Compressive Phase Retrieval with Sparse and Generative Priors: Conclusion and Future Work

 \section{Conclusion and Future Work}

-We have provided an order-optimal recovery guarantee for amplitude-based loss minimization for phase retrieval with generative priors.
-In addition, motivated by the bottleneck of the spectral initialization for compressive phase retrieval, we have provided order-optimal recovery guarantees with respect to the optimal solutions of optimization problems designed for spectral initialization.
+We have provided a near-optimal recovery guarantee for amplitude-based loss minimization for phase retrieval with generative priors.
+In addition, motivated by the bottleneck of the spectral initialization for compressive phase retrieval, we have provided near-optimal recovery guarantees with respect to the optimal solutions of optimization problems designed for spectral initialization.
 An immediate future research direction is to design provably sample-optimal {\em and computationally efficient} spectral initialization methods that build on our theoretical results.
-In addition, extensions to complex-valued phase retrieval would be of significant interest.
+In addition, extensions to complex-valued phase retrieval~\cite{krahmer2020complex,pang2020phase} would be of significant interest.